Bikapur

 Bikapur is a town, tehsil and nagar panchayat of Ayodhya district of Uttar Pradesh state in India.
-Bikapur is 25 km south of the district headquarters Ayodhya city.
+Bikapur is 20 km south of the district headquarters Ayodhya city.

 Demographics

 In 2011 total population of Bikapur 14,453.

 Governance and politics

 Civic administration

 Bikapur is also a block in Ayodhya district in Uttar Pradesh.
 There is a police station in Bikapur.

 Villages

 Villages in Bikapur tehsil include Dhamhar.

 Places of interest

 There are many nearest tourist attraction places like as Sitakund (2 km) which is 84 kosi parikarma site, Bharatkund (6 km) Bharat Hanuman Milaap sthal and Ayodhya (25 km) Birthplace of Lord Rama.

 Transport

 By air

-Ayodhya Airport (under construction)(20 km) is the nearest international airport to Bikapur.
-Prayagraj Airport (150 km) and Gorakhpur Airport (150 km) are the nearby domestic airports and Chaudhary Charan Singh Airport, Lucknow (150 km) and Lal Bahadur Shastri Airport, Varanasi (160 km) are the nearby international airports to reach Bikapur.
+Ayodhya Airport (20 km) is the nearest airport to reach Bikapur.

 By rail

 The Indian railway network connects Ayodhya, Sultanpur, Pratapgarh and Prayagraj with Bikapur.
-Ayodhya Cantt, Ayodhya Junction, Goshainganj, Bharatkund, Chaure Bazar, Rudauli, Kurebhar, Sultanpur Junction are the nearby railway stations from Bikapur.
+Ayodhya Cantt, Ayodhya Junction, and Sultanpur Junction are the nearby railway stations from Bikapur.

 By road

 Bikapur is on the NH 330 and therefore has good road connectivity with Ayodhya, Sultanpur, Pratapgarh and Prayagraj using the NH 330.
-Bikapur is also well connected by road with nearby towns Bhadarsa, Masodha, Sohawal, Tarun, Haiderganj, Goshainganj, Mehbubganj, Rudauli, Milkipur and Kumarganj.
+Bikapur is also well connected by road with nearby towns Bhadarsa, Masodha, Tarun, Haiderganj, and Milkipur.